 - Skaters must have a signed passport and a mask, or they will not be allowed to enter.

-- Skate Guards needed to walk from the car, into the arena and on the ice.
+- Hard skate guards are required to walk from the arena entrance to the ice.

 - Access is only by the north arena doors on Church Street, near the west parking lot - no access from Mitchell Field Community Centre (doors closed).

-- Viewing gallery is open for spectators.
+- Viewing gallery is open at 50% for spectators.
 Parents may stay and watch their children.

-- Proof of vaccination is required for those over 18 years of age (as per City policy); checked by City staff upon entering.
+- Proof of vaccination (certificate with QR code) is required for those over 12 years of age (as per City policy); checked by City staff upon entering.